Corporations of Jehovah's Witnesses: Board of Directors

-Christian Congregation of Jehovah's Witnesses
+Christian Congregation of Jehovah's Witnesses, Inc.

 Christian Congregation of Jehovah's Witnesses, Inc. was established to organize and administer the congregational affairs of Jehovah's Witnesses in the United States.
-It filed for incorporation on August 21, 2000, in New York State as a “domestic non-profit corporation” in Putnam County, New York.
-An incorporation record was also filed with the State of Florida on March 3, 2006, as a "foreign non profit corporation" with agency in Collier County, Florida.
+It filed for incorporation on August 21, 2000, in New York State as a "domestic non-profit corporation" in Putnam County, New York.
+An incorporation record was also filed with the State of Florida on March 3, 2006, as a "foreign non-profit corporation" with an agency in Collier County, Florida.

-As announced to congregations in January 2001, the Christian Congregation of Jehovah's Witnesses is a corporation used by their United States Branch Committee, which oversees the preaching work of Jehovah's Witnesses in the United States, Bermuda, and the Turks and Caicos Islands.
-All Branch Committee members are appointed by and report to the Governing Body of Jehovah's Witnesses.
+As announced to congregations in January 2001, the Christian Congregation of Jehovah's Witnesses is a corporation used by their United States branch committee, which oversees the preaching work of Jehovah's Witnesses in the United States, Bermuda, and the Turks and Caicos Islands.
+All branch committee members are appointed by and report to the Governing Body of Jehovah's Witnesses.

 As with other agencies of Jehovah’s Witnesses, the Christian Congregation of Jehovah’s Witnesses may correspond directly with any circuit overseer, local body of elders, or individual, or it may assign someone else to communicate on its behalf.
 Any of these persons or groups may function as an agency acting at the explicit direction of the Governing Body.